nicohaemhouts/nicohaemhouts.github.io/_posts/2015-08-15-streaming-area-chart-with-thresholds-in-D3.md

 I don't really need a relational database either.
 Also, opting for the MEAN stack I was able to hit the ground running by using the excellent [angular-fullstack](https://github.com/DaftMonk/generator-angular-fullstack) (Yeoman generator).

-The frontend uses both ajax and websockets to retreive and receive data.
+The frontend uses both ajax and websockets to retrieve and receive data.
 Initially when a dashboard is loaded in the webbrowser, an Angular controller uses ajax to fetch the data of the last *n* hours.
 Once Angular has the data it's then bound to a visualization directivie implemented in D3.
 Form then on Angular starts listening to events on a websocket for new datapoints to be published by the backend.
 Every time a datapoint is received on the socket the visualization is updated.